Maki-chan Graphics

 Specification

 Each Maki-chan file starts with a signature: MAKI01A, MAKI01B, or MAKI02, padded to 8 bytes with spaces.
-This indicates the format version: MAKI v1 or MAG v2.
+This indicates the format version; MAKI01 is the MAKI format with two variants, and MAKI02 is the MAG format.

 (MSB-first, since MAKI originated on the Sharp X68000)